Validation System Documentation

 Problem: Form submits without validation

-• Check: Is set_validate() being called?
+• Check: Is end_form() being called? (it emits the validation script)

 • Check: Is form ID correct in JoineryValidation.init()?